Nadal vs Djokovic: GOAT, head-to-head, stats, all you need to know about the rivalry

 Nadal vs Djokovic: Who is the best?

-Impossible to rank these two champions and eventually establish one is the GOAT (Greatest Of All-Time).
-Especially since their careers are not over.
+It is impossible to rank these two champions and establish who might be the GOAT (Greatest Of All-Time), especially since their careers are not over.
 Nevertheless, here are a few numbers to compare them.

 - Masters : 0